themlstudent/100DaysofMachineLearning/Dimensionality Reduction/Readme.md

 Therefore, it is often desirable to reduce the number of input features.

 This reduces the number of dimensions of the feature space, hence the name “dimensionality reduction.”

+## Dimensionality Reduction

+Dimensionality reduction refers to techniques for reducing the number of input variables in training data.

+        When dealing with high dimensional data, it is often useful to reduce the dimensionality by projecting the data to a lower dimensional subspace which captures the   “essence” of the data.
+This is called dimensionality reduction.

+High-dimensionality might mean hundreds, thousands, or even millions of input variables.